End in sight for HSBC's U.S. subprime loans disaster

 The bank said in a regulatory filing its U.S. consumer loan portfolio should be cut to about $18 billion by the end of 2016, and analysts said it should fall more sharply than that by then, potentially allowing the bank to sell the remaining assets in an auction to avoid the process dragging on for years.

-Hedge funds and private equity firms specializing in real estate have bought the assets, attracted by decent yields and the chance to make a profit as housing markets improve.
+Hedge funds and private equity firms specialising in real estate have bought the assets, attracted by decent yields and the chance to make a profit as housing markets improve.

 HSBC sold a $3.2 billion tranche to Fortress Investment Group in March 2013.
 In May it sold $1.3 billion of loans to an unnamed buyer, and it sold a $289 million book of performing loans last month at a profit to what the loans were carried on its books at.